ytatus94/Same_Sign_3Leptons/README.md

 # SS_v39This is SS/3L+jet cutflows study v39.

 Sample: user.jpoveda.t0769_v39.410080.MadGraphPythia8EvtGen_A14NNPDF23_4topSM.DAOD_SUSY2.s2608_r7725_p2613

 Use rcSetup Base,2.4.12 and check out this package.

+v06.
+Modify the event weight sum and provide process selection The event weight sum is using the DerivationStat_Weight histogram.
+Can specify process when start to run the job
+Modify the for loop in Z T&P method.

 v05.
 Add the final version for skim MC and data.
 This final version is used to skim data and MC for the real lepton efficiency study.